Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

    <img src="https://user-images.githubusercontent.com/47021297/186768452-ca078cba-4d81-4932-ab56-57935e9ece80.jpeg" width="30%" height="30%">

- The input images used for performing the composite (blend) filter can be setup by first tapping on the Color Dodge Blend Mode node and then changing its Input Image properties.
+ The input images used for performing the composite (blend) filter can be set up by first tapping on the Color Dodge Blend Mode node and then changing its Input Image properties.

 ### Input Image